 How to make overnight cinnamon rolls:

-After rolling the cinnamon rolls and cutting them up, place them on the same pan you’ll bake on (with the parchment paper and everthing).
+After rolling the cinnamon rolls and cutting them up, place them on the same pan you’ll bake on (with the parchment paper and everything).
 But instead of letting them rise for another 30 minutes at room temperature, cover well with plastic wrap and place in fridge overnight.

 The next day take the cinnamon rolls out of the fridge and let the cinnamon rolls come to room temperature then rise for 30- 45 min, until puffy and nearly doubled in size.
 Preheat the oven while rising and bake as directed.